ivanaspasovva/Nelly.Ivana.project/README.md

 **← style.css** This file contains the code for the design of the website for the project.

-**← sketch.js** This is where the main code for the two data visualisation charts is, a bar chart and a falling popcorn chart.
+**← sketch1.js** This is where the code for the data visualisation table chart is.

+**← sketch2.js** This is where the code for the falling popcorn data visualisation is.

 **← p5.js** This is the p5.js framework for the project.